-When either PDU enters power-sharing mode, BOTH PDUs support "less" external equipment than usual.
+When either PDU enters power-sharing mode, BOTH PDUs support fewer accessories than usual.
 It is strongly recommended to remove specific equipment from both PDUs when making a power-sharing connection.

-- ► Configuration limitations on "both" PDUs: - Connect the two PDUs with a standard network patch cable (Cat5e/6) that is up to 2 meters long, using the "PDU LINK" port for power sharing.

-- NO USB wireless LAN adapter is connected.
-That is, you have to connect both PDUs to a "wired" network if LAN access is wanted. - For models that support asset strips: No asset management strips can be connected while power sharing. - The maximum number of DX2 environmental sensor packages or door handles that can be connected decreases.
+- Configuration limitations on "both" PDUs: - Connect the two PDUs with a standard network patch cable (Cat5e) using their "EXPANSION" ports for power sharing. - USB Wireless LAN adapters will not be supported.
+You must connect both PDUs to a wired network if LAN access is desired. - For models that support asset strips: No asset management strips can be connected while power sharing. - The maximum number of DX2 environmental sensor packages or door handles that can be connected decreases.
 See Smart Sensor Configurations for Power Sharing. - After either PDU enters the power-sharing mode, you must NOT physically remove or add any environmental sensor packages to either PDU.